What should I bring to my first appointment?

 What are your normal business hours?

 The RHC office is open from 8:30 AM until 4:45 PM, Monday through Friday.
 We observe most major holidays.
-Our doctors are on-call after hours 24-7, year-round.
+Our doctors are always on-call after normal office hours 24-7 for emergencies year-round, including holidays.

 What insurance plans do you accept?

 We accept most major insurance plans.
 Please check with your insurance carrier if a referral is required from your primary care physician.
 Co-payments are requested at the time of service.
 Payment plans are available for self-pay patients.

 Will I see a physician at my appointment?